openaustralia/openaustralia/README.md

 OpenAustralia.org
 =================

-This is the main OpenAustralia.org repository.
-The code you see here isn't interesting, it's just the submodules (which are interesting!), however this repository is used for [issue tracking](https://github.com/openaustralia/openaustralia/issues) across the whole project.
+This is the master OpenAustralia.org repository.
+Here you'll find [issue tracking](https://github.com/openaustralia/openaustralia/issues) for the whole project and how to deploy it.
+This repository doesn't contain much code, those are stored in the submodules.

 If you're interesting in contributing code, check out these projects: